loo00r/Chatbot/README.md

 # Backend setup

 Open your python readable terminal and Navigate to your project directory and navigate to your backend by typing `cd backend`.
+Create a Virtual Environment: Navigate to your project directory in the command prompt or terminal and run the following command to create a virtual environment named "venv": `python -m venv venv`
-All libraries was pre-installled for Flask server, you just need to activate virtual env by typing `.\venv\Scripts\activate`.
+Activate virtual env by typing `.\venv\Scripts\activate`.
 Next, to run your server, type `flask run --port=3000` into your terminal.
 Your server should start running on port 3000.

 ## Main Chatbot logic